hussainjaura/Theme-Park/README.md

 - The feature includes a popup system to show the results and a congratulatory container with styling for a premium experience.
 - All elements are mobile-friendly and integrated seamlessly with the site's visual theme.

+### 9. Custom 404 Error Page

+To ensure a smooth and user-friendly experience even when users land on non-existent pages, a custom 404 error page has been implemented.

+#### Features:

+- Consistent Branding: Matches the overall site theme, including the logo, navigation bar, and footer.
+- Helpful Messaging: Displays a clear error message using EJS variables (<%= title %>, <%= message %>, and <%= description %>).
+- Navigation Links: Provides quick-access buttons back to Attractions, Rides, Tickets, and Events.
+- Helpful Suggestions: Encourages users to use the ride search feature or visit the Contact Us page for assistance.
+- Newsletter & Footer: Maintains the global newsletter subscription form and footer across the site, even on the 404 page.

 ## Styling:

 The website uses a blue, white, and black color scheme to maintain a clean and modern look.
 The CSS is designed to be responsive, ensuring the site works across a variety of screen sizes and devices.
 Some key styling features include: